-With this memo, the Historic Preservation Commission would like to:
+With this memo, the Historic Preservation Commission would like to

-- 1) explain our interpretation of the Land Development Code (LDC) regarding the use of a Certificate of Appropriateness (CoA) for proposed changes in the Historic District; the HPC disagrees with staff's interpretation that the City is automatically exempt; and - 2) Support the staff proposal that the City Council review and approve amendments to the ordinance to provide clarity related to a Certificate of Appropriateness; and - 3) share our a) suggestions for the next steps to complete the Bridge Square project, and b) suggestions for the process for future projects.
-A draft of the process for future projects as well as possible LDC clarifying revisions can be completed later after Council's ordinance amendments.
+- 1) explain our interpretation of the Land Development Code (LDC) regarding the use of a Certificate of Appropriateness (CoA) for proposed changes in the Historic District; the HPC disagrees with staff's interpretation that the City is automatically exempt, - 2) request that the City Council decide on how they interpret the intent of the LDC exemption language (as a way to move forward in this project and future projects), and - 3) share our a) suggestions for the next steps to complete the Bridge Square project, and b) suggestions for the process for future projects.
+A draft of the process for - b) suggestions for the process for future projects.
+A draft of the process for future projects as well as possible LDC clarifying revisions can be completed later to reflect Council's interpretation of the intent of the LDC language.